 It has occurred to me that probably those who are the happiest and most fulfilled in life are those that just ignore their destructive destinies and fully embrace their positive destinies head on and with the full vigor of life.
-Or at the very least, they’ve accepted their positive destinies, and have made peace with them (they have also accepted their destructive destinies but they just step over them).
+Or at the very least, they’ve accepted their positive destinies, and have made peace with them (they have also accepted their destructive destinies but they just step over them or have a healthy integration of them into the totality of their being).
 They aren’t always on the lookout for what else could be, because they really know when they met their destiny.
 We spend a lot of time in psychology trying to determine all of the various factors that lead to happiness, but I think this is probably the most understudied factor of them all.

 Stop fighting the current of what’s meant for your growth because you are spending your entire life pursuing what is not meant for you.
 I guarantee that you will be much happier than you ever thought possible.